 Structure: Minimum of 10 hours of Mentor Coaching.
 These 10 hours should be integrated into the total contact hours and occur periodically throughout the course of the contact hours.
 Group mentoring may count for a maximum of seven (7) hours toward the mentoring requirement.
 The group being mentored may not consist of more than 10 participants.
 A minimum of three (3) of the 10 mentoring hours must be one-on-one mentoring.
 All Mentor Coaching should be completed verbally.

 Application requirements: The organization will be asked to supply a description of the Mentor Coaching process used within the contact hours.

-Standards: The performance evaluation must be graded at or above the ICF Credential ACC level, which is described in the minimum skill requirements for ACC.
+Standards: The performance evaluation must be graded at or above the ICF Credential PCC level, which is described in the minimum skill requirements for PCC.
 Participants must receive written feedback/scoring for their performance evaluation that provides information regarding their performance on each of the ICF Core Competencies.
-Performance evaluation reviewers must hold an ICF Credential at the PCC or MCC level, successfully complete the full PCC Marker Assessor training or Refresher training and competently understand the ICF Core Competencies and Code of Ethics.
+Performance evaluation reviewers must hold an ICF Credential at the PCC or MCC level and competently understand the ICF Core Competencies and Code of Ethics.

 Application requirements: The organization will be required to:

 Document the performance evaluation process and grading criteria used for the final performance evaluation;

 Document the start date for a class of participants that has completed the program including the performance evaluation process and when they graduated;

 Submit two (2) recordings of an actual participant coaching session that was used for the final performance evaluation and received a passing evaluation.
 Coaching demonstrations by faculty members cannot be submitted for evaluation.